CommonRoad/commonroad-scenario-designer/README.md

 # CommonRoad Map Converter

 This software provides multiple converters from different map formats to the CommonRoad map, which is based on lanelets.
+This branch is under development for CommonRoad 2020a.
+Commit 4abf24d380b2ddac2c2c71b210764c4ae5759406 is the last stable version for CommonRoad 2018b.

 | Tool | Functionality |
 |:----:|:------------:|